neomantic-zz/arche/README.md

 Arche is an API service that provides a starting point into a platform of hypermedia resources.
-It provides hypermedia clients a map between of human-readable resource type names and entry point URLs.
+It provides hypermedia clients a map between human-readable resource type names and entry point URLs.

 ## Dependencies
 * [Clojure](http://clojure.org/)